-Ordering is Monday through Sunday night at Midnight PST for shipping the following week.
-This is to ensure that orders can be delivered by the following Saturday at the latest.
-Shipping times vary based on the distance the shipment has to travel.
-Please reference the tracking number included in your shipping confirmation email to track when your order will arrive.
+Shipping times can vary based on the distance the shipment has to travel.
+Please use the tracking number included in your shipping confirmation email to track when your order will arrive.

 All orders are shipped via UPS or FedEx.
-Once your order ships, you'll receive a shipping confirmation email, which will include a tracking number.
-Standard shipping is generally 1-3 business days (not guaranteed) and we do deliver on Saturdays.
+Once your order ships, you'll receive a shipping confirmation email from us, which will include a tracking number.
+Standard shipping is generally 1-3 business days (not guaranteed) and we DO deliver on Saturdays!
 We cannot guarantee the time frame or shipment delivery date for any shipping method, but we will try our very best to get you your broth in a timely manner.

 Free Shipping: is applicable only for orders of $150 or more.